-On the other hand, the VP of Engineering of Rectangle Health shared his view on their partnership with Devōt:
+On the other hand, Sandro shared his view on their partnership with Devōt:

-”There are often problems with time zones.
+“There are often problems with time zones.
 So when I called Martin, it was around 9 am for me and 3 pm for the team in Croatia, so I just wanted to see their energy level at that hour.
-The meeting was scheduled for half an hour and it turned into a two-hour architectural meeting.
+The meeting was scheduled for half an hour, and it turned into a two-hour architectural meeting.
 Long story short, the partnership is [still] going strong. […] I realized that I highly value the level of open communication.
-A lot of times vendors tell you what you want to hear, and the reason we have the team in Croatia is that they don’t mind saying “that’s a stupid idea”.
-Like no mincing words.
+A lot of times vendors tell you what you want to hear, and the reason we have the team in Croatia is that they don’t mind saying “that’s not going to work.”
+No mincing words.
 If you’re developing something, you want people who can tell you the truth, not what you want to hear.
 That’s really important.”

-We’re glad to hear such valuable feedback from our client and hearing it directly from Sandro on such an event was a great honor for us.
-We’re convinced that our relationship can only get stronger and we’re looking forward to new and interesting projects to work on.
+We’re glad to hear such valuable feedback from our client, and hearing it directly from Sandro at such an event was a great honor for us.
+We’re convinced that our relationship can only get stronger, and we’re looking forward to new and exciting projects to work on.

-So if this article inspired you to take a look at Croatian companies as your potential partners, especially if you work in the health tech industry, contact us and we will see how we can help you or point you in the right direction.
+So if this article inspired you to look at Croatian companies as your potential partners, especially if you work in the health tech industry, contact us, and we will see how we can help you or point you in the right direction.